Sanchit611/Uber-Ambulance/README.md

 <h2>About the Project: </h2>
 <pre>
-The objective of the project is to add emergency care services as a new category to the existing Uber application.
+The objective of the project is to add emergency care services as a new category to the existing Uber app.
 It will thus make it easier for ambulance seekers to schedule a ride in the need of a medical emergency.
 <br>
 Two different user interfaces , one for the user and the other for the driver are made.